Magnon hydrodynamics in an atomically-thin ferromagnet: Sensing techniques

-The sample-induced magnetic noise measures the dissipative component of the magnetic susceptibility of the material $\text{Im}[\chi(k,\omega)]$, subject to frequency and momentum filtering functions~\cite{machado2023quantum}.
-The probed frequency $\omega_{\rm echo}$ is essentially set by the Hahn-echo sequence time, and the probed momentum $k$ is strongly peaked at momenta given by the inverse of the NV-sample distance $z_{\rm NV}$.
-The $T_{2}$-signal is thus related to $\text{Im}[\chi(k_{\rm NV},\omega_{\rm echo})]$~\cite{machado2023quantum}(supplement X and V):
+The sample-induced magnetic noise in this measurement scheme is proportional to the dissipative component of the magnetic susceptibility of the material $\text{Im}[\chi(k,\omega)]$, subject to frequency and momentum filtering functions~\cite{machado2023quantum}.
+The probed frequency $\omega_{\rm echo}$ is essentially set by the precession time of the Hahn-echo sequence, and the probed momentum $k$ is strongly peaked at momenta given by the inverse of the NV-sample distance $z_{\rm NV}$.
+The $T_{2}$-signal is thus related to $\text{Im}[\chi(k_{\rm NV},\omega_{\rm echo})]$~\cite{machado2023quantum} (SI X and V):